Sai-Pavan-BV/MOSby/README.md

 ## Changes
 * The original processor uses a clock source and its invertion for sequencial operantions.
 To make most the logic edge triggered, I used a frequency divided and a two clocks with different phases for the clock.
 * I have added a 128 byte direct mapped cache for faster operations as used in modern processors.

+## Possible Improvements
+* Changing the cache to a better one like a 2,4 way associative mapping.
+* In order to reduce hardware I wanted to use a single unit for addition and subtraction.
+Designing a Look Ahead Adder which can do subtraction with borrow.
+* I have only added and tested ADC, LDA,LDX, LDY and NOP for immediate instructions.
+While the present design could be used to add most of instructions, new designs is needed for other instructions.
+* Implementing Interupts
 *